jaytimm/jtimm_web/content/about/_index.md

 * the development of open source tools for text analysis; and
 * the application of corpus & computational methods in the social sciences and humanities.

-This site is built with [r::blogdown](https://bookdown.org/yihui/blogdown/) and Hugo using the spartan [Cacoa Enhanced theme](https://github.com/nishanths/cocoa-hugo-theme), and deployed with [Netlify](https://www.netlify.com/).
+This site is built with [r::blogdown](https://bookdown.org/yihui/blogdown/) and Hugo, and deployed with [Netlify](https://www.netlify.com/).
 All code presented on this site is meant to be *fully reproducible*.
 In this vein, all data sources utilized are available via public APIs or Git Hub.

 I live in Albuquerque, New Mexico, and mostly just bicycle about.